 14. Flight Insurance - Web APIs like FlightStats and Aviation Edge provide up to the minute information on flight delays and cancellations.
 Chainlink can update a smart contract on a flight’s status to determine if an insuree is compensated or not.
 Partial insurance products are also possible for late departures and arrivals.
 Chainlink already offers a premade external adaptor for the OpenSky API.

 15. Large Equipment Insurance and Reinsurance - Many companies require large, expensive machinery to run some of their business operations.
 Most important machinery is being equipped with IoT devices to gather up to date information on its health.
 Chainlink can feed that data to smart contracts to issue out payments for failures or schedule automatic repairs.
-Since large equipment policies usually requires reinsurance, Chainlink can split claims or customer payments amongst all the insurance providers.
+Since large equipment policies usually require reinsurance, Chainlink can split claims or customer payments amongst all the insurance providers.

 16. Crop Insurance - Using web APIs, satellite imagery, and agricultural sensors, Chainlink can empower smart contracts to open up a wider range of crop insurance products that protect against external influences.